List of smoking bans: Spain

 Spain's first smoking ban was implemented in 1988.
 Schools, hospitals and public transportation become smoke-free.

-The second smoking ban came into force in 1 January 2006 Spain with a partial restriction upon smoking in most public places and workplaces, but restaurants and bars could create a "smokers' section" or allow smoking if they were small (under 100m^{2}; 1000 sq. ft.).
+The second smoking ban came into force in 1 January 2006 Spain with a partial restriction upon smoking in most public places and workplaces, but restaurants and bars could create a "smokers' section" or allow smoking if they were small (under 100 m^{2}).
 Advertising of tobacco was banned.

 The third and current smoking ban came into force in 2 January 2011.
 Smoking has been restricted in every indoor public place, including restaurants, bars and cafes.
 Hotels may designate up to 30% of rooms for smoking; mental hospitals, jails and old people's residences may have public rooms where workers cannot enter.
 Outdoor smoking is also prohibited at childcare facilities, in children's playparks and around schools and hospital facilities.

 Establishments can be closed by the authorities for repeatedly violating the smoke-free law, as happened for the first time on 10 February 2011 in Marbella.